Thank you for your interest in DiMeN DTP PhD studentships.

 How to apply

-You are given the option to apply for up to three PhD projects available across the DiMeN DTP network, a full list of available projects is available here: https://goo.gl/V68gVE
+You are given the option to apply for up to three PhD projects available across the DiMeN DTP network, a full list of available projects will be available here: https://goo.gl/FSdkgT

-From the experience of previous recruitment rounds, we actively encourage you fill in all three project choices and contact the lead supervisor for any project you wish to apply.
+From the experience of previous recruitment rounds, we actively encourage you fill in three project choices and contact the lead supervisor for any project you wish to apply for.
 Please discuss the project and ask any questions, before filling in your online application.

-Closing date for 2018 entry is Monday 14th May 2018.
-To apply please complete an application form available via this link: https://goo.gl/ukqPud
+To apply please complete an application available via this link: https://goo.gl/bMyuDA

-The application system is administered by The University of Sheffield, 3-7 studentships will be awarded for October 2018 entry.
+The application system is administered by The University of Sheffield, up to 32 studentships will be awarded for October 2019 entry.

 What you will need to apply